 You can create individual development road maps to help build that next generation of leaders.
 Last, you'll be able to identify candidates for your succession plans.
 Leading effectively is about making appropriate investments of your time and energy with all members of team in order to generate the best results possible.
 Generating a clear picture of those investments and the results you get will give you a road map for shifting your time and energy in a way that improves everyone's performance.

-- Investing leadership capital
+- Identify common leadership capital mistakes.

-- Comparing investments and returns
+- Compare and contrast investments and returns.